jules2689/trudeau/trudeau/2020-04-18/post_news.md

 One about testing and if I could echo Dr. Tam for a minute and weknow, perhaps, what she mightsay, something we've heard repeatedly is this question of the curve.
 Yes, perhaps, you've reached the peak but that's only 50% of the cases and you have to be certainwe've heard her say time and time again, be mindful of what happens on the way back down, because that is 50% of thecases.
 Again, the need for ongoingvigilance.
-We would talk about testing, as well, a question Ashley burkeraised when speaking to the prime Minister and she pointed to research out of harvarduniversity which suggests forth United States to sort of open things back up, they need to be doing something in the neighborhood of half a million tests or upwards of that.
+We would talk about testing, as well, a question Ashley burkeraised when speaking to the prime Minister and she pointed to research out of harvarduniversity which suggests for the United States to sort of open things back up, they need to be doing something in the neighborhood of half a million tests or upwards of that.
-Ashley asked the prime minister whether there was a specific number he had been advised offer Canada in terms of the level of testing needed and he did not certainly come close to engaging in specific numbers, but did saythat, too, is uneven across thecountry.
+Ashley asked the prime minister whether there was a specific number he had been advised of for Canada in terms of the level of testing needed and he did not certainly come close to engaging in specific numbers, but did saythat, too, is uneven across thecountry.
 Where there are somesomejurisdictions doing well, hschoosing words carefully, saying there are other jurisdictions trying to improve their efforts.
 That is one piece of the puzzle.
-You talk about kicking around the soccer ball and that's Nice mental image for us rightnow, but obviously, there aredecisions, too, about what the picture looks like.
+You talk about kicking around the soccer ball and that's an ice mental image for us rightnow, but obviously, there aredecisions, too, about what the picture looks like.
 I thought when you were speaking about what's happening -- thediscussion, I should say ofwhat's happening in California the governor talking about the prospect of Ok. perhaps we would reopen restaurants, but menus would be disposable and all of the precautions taken.
 You can imagine that just one false move would cause everybody to snap back, as well.
 So it's really a very dynamicconversation, but one that think people are hungry for answers to, as well.